Scientists Study Biomechanics So They Can Better Understand Chemistry

 Drug Design and Targeted Delivery

 Pharmaceutical research benefits greatly from biomechanical insights.
-Because of that, many diseases involve mechanical changes in tissues, such as stiffening in fibrosis or softening in certain tumors.
-Drugs that target mechanically sensitive proteins can be designed to respond to these changes, improving specificity and reducing side effects.
+And many diseases involve mechanical changes in tissues, such as stiffening in fibrosis or softening in certain tumors.
+Now, drugs that target mechanically sensitive proteins can be designed to respond to these changes, improving specificity and reducing side effects.
 Additionally, understanding how cells sense force helps engineers design drug carriers that release payloads when they encounter specific mechanical environments.

 Examples include: